srobo/website/_events/sr2019/southampton-kickstart.md

 Kickstart is the event which kicks off a competition year, where the game will be announced and robotics kits will be handed out to the teams.

-**Any team is welcome to attend the Southampton Kickstart, however you need to [let us know][teams-contact], as we will need to arrange for your robotics kit to be at the venue.**

 ## Directions

 * How to [get to campus][soton-campus-directions]